mootools/mootools-core/Docs/Fx/Fx.Tween.md

-Fx.Tween Method: constructor {#Fx.Tween:constructor}
+Fx.Tween Method: constructor {#Fx-Tween:constructor}
 ----------------------------------------------------

-**The Tween effect, used to transition any CSS property from one value to another.**
+The Tween effect, used to transition any CSS property from one value to another.

 ### Syntax: